 - Squeeze the grated ginger and onion in cheesecloth and extract their juice

-- Use a cotton ball to apply the juice onto your scalp
+- Use a cotton ball to apply the juice to your scalp

-- Wait for about 20-minutes, and then wash your hair
+- Wait for about 20 minutes, then wash your hair

-You can repeat this process 3X per week for optimum result.
+You can repeat this process three times a week for optimum results.